RITAMKAR07/CAMPUSX_TEST/README.md

 # CAMPUSX_TEST
-This is  a test repo for mlops class campusx
+This is  a test repo for mlops class campusx....i am trying to learn mlops